PrinceOfCzechia/Dogfight/README.md

 - python 3.*, the newer, the better
 - numpy
+- typing
 - pygame
 - pygame_widgets

-I sort of suppose a potential user already has python.
-The libraries can all be installed simply with `pip install <name_of_the_library>`.
+A potential user probably already has python.

+The libraries can all be installed individually with `pip install <name_of_the_library>`.
+Alternatively, `pip install requirements.txt` installs them all.

 To launch the game, do `python game.py`.

 ### Controls

-So far, a plane can be controlled as follows:
+The player's plane can be controlled as follows:

 `A / LEFT` to turn left